janfrl/sap-ai-sdk-js-exercise/README.md

 pnpm preview
 ```

-Deploy your project with zero configuration:
+Deploy to your Cloudflare account with zero configuration:

 ```bash
 npx nuxthub deploy